 by Kathleen Sheard

-A sculptural exploration of sea turtles and the threats to their existence created at The Studio of the Corning Museum of Glass.
+A sculptural exploration of sea turtles and the threats to their existence created at The Studio of the Corning Museum of Glass and other glass art studios.

 THE CYCLE OF LIFE